nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ~~~
 {: .output}

 You may have expected `bar` to disappear once we exited the container, but you can see that it remained.

-So in summary, we were able to write the text `foo` to a file `bar` in our home directory from within the container and these changes persisted on the host system even after we exited the container.
 This is because Singularity *binds* a user's home directory into the container when it is initiated.
-Singularity blurs the lines between a container and the host system by binding several directories to a container when it initiated.
+Singularity blurs the lines between a container and the host system by binding several directories to containers by default.
 These include `/home/$USER`, `$PWD`, `/tmp`, `/proc`, `/sys` and a few others.
-This convenient feature allows you to install a program to perform some analysis within a container, and then use it to read, analyze, and write data to the host system.
+This convenient feature allows you to install a program to perform some analysis within a container, while reading, analyzing, and writing data to the host system.

 If the default directories don't suit your needs, you can customize which directories Singularity binds into you container.
 For instance, if you wanted to read from and write to a directory called `/data` you could bind that directory to your container using the `--bind` argument.
 See the documentation at [Singularity Home](http://singularity.lbl.gov/), or [Singularity at the NIH HPC](https://hpc.nih.gov/apps/singularity.html) for more details on this procedure.